SOUND FOUNTAIN

 Shifting the cartridge makes it possible to optimize the offset angle of the tone arm and to a certain extend the overhang and the effective length.

-But that is probably not enough.
-The above template enables you to check the error of the Lateral Tracking Angle at every position of the arm.
+The template enables you to check the error of the Lateral Tracking Angle at every position of the arm.
 You can start at the small circle.
-See to it that the front of the cartridge is parallel to the line marked 0°.
+But you also can choose a different point of departure, closer to the spindle.
+For instance at (c).
+See to it that at your starting point the front of the cartridge is parallel to the line marked 0°.
 After that you can check at various points and see what the error is: + or - one or more degrees.
-You can save this drawing and print it and enlarge it so that the distance between A and B is 15 cm.
+You can download this drawing and print it and enlarge it so that the distance between A and B is 15 cm.

-Not all arms were built with the optimum geometry in mind.
+Not all arms were built with the optimum geometry in mind, especially those which have a fixed mount.
 So in certain cases it can be necessary to shift the cartridge in the head shell a little.
 This means that you are changing the lateral tracking angle and possibly optimizing the geometry of the arm.
 This can only be done if the headshell has slots.
+Always use the template pictured above to measure the error.

 If the headshell does not have slots you can make these yourself or if you are not handy have them made.
 That makes it possible to align a cartridge in a tonearm of which you do not have specifications.
 Just follow the directions given above using the template and find the lowest degree of error and distortion.

-Note: If you do not use an original diamond tip offered by the manufacturer of the cartridge, you cannot rely on the specifications of the cartridge any longer.
+If you do not use an original diamond tip offered by the manufacturer of the cartridge, you cannot rely on the specifications of the cartridge any longer.
 Specifically if it is an old cartridge.
-The replacement needles often do not always have the precisely cut and polished tips, the tips may have more mass and the rubber and magnet may also not be comparable with the original quality.
-So it is possible that a new manufactured tip will alter the performance of the cartridge: compliance and tracking ability, frequency response and dynamics.
-In that case you also have to find the best down force and side thrust which can be completely different from the values of the original cartridge.
+The replacement needles often do not have the precisely cut and polished tips, the tips may have slightly more mass.
+In case of a moving magnet type both the rubber and the magnet may not be comparable with the original quality.
+So it is possible that a new manufactured tip will alter the performance of the cartridge: compliance and tracking ability, band width, frequency characteristic and dynamics.
+In that case you also have to find the best down force and side thrust which can differ from the values of the original cartridge.
+Yet most replacement styli do perform very well.

-Apply the amount of down force as indicated by the manufacturer of the cartridge.
-Consult the reviews and charts and tests of early editions of magazines like Hi-Fi Choice, Hifi News & Record Review, Hi-Fi World, or old High Fidelity issues, if you do have the specs.
+Apply the amount of down force (Vertical Tracking Force) as indicated by the manufacturer of the cartridge.
+Consult the reviews and charts and tests of early editions of magazines like Hi-Fi Choice, HiFi News & Record Review, Hi-Fi World, or old High Fidelity issues, if you do have the specs.
 Never use a downforce that is too light.
 Not enough downforce is generally more detrimental to the record groove than a downforce which is slightly too heavy.

 Each time after adjusting the down force do listen to the result.
 It takes some practice and listening experience to find the optimum downforce.
 If the sound of a saxophone is too light and shows an accentuation in the midband with a slight resonance, than the downforce (in relation to the bias setting) is too light.
 If a clarinet gets too muddy the downforce is too heavy.
 In that case also the sound image will lack in space.

-The downforce is hardly ever precise the value given by the manufacturer.
+In practice the downforce is hardly ever the exact value as given by the manufacturer.

 BIAS OR SIDE THRUST